ironhawk/swf-slf4php/README.md

 If you are not adding (configuring) any logging implementation no problem! **slf4php** will default itself to the "no operation" mechanism.
 In terms of using the facade in your code nothing will change.
 And you can configure the logging any time later!

+# Supported logging implementations

+This first 1.0 version supports [Monolog](https://github.com/Seldaek/monolog) logging implementation out of the box by providing `MonologProxyAppender` class.

+Probably there will be more in upcoming versions.

 # The concept - in a nut shell

 We have the following key entities: